 Analyses of historical monitoring data by Defraiii identified a disparity between actual measured NOX and NO2 concentrations and the expected decline associated with emission forecasts, which form the basis of air quality modelling as described above.
 In February 2020, Air Quality Consultants published a report on Performance of Defra's Emission Factor Toolkit 2013-2019.
 The report concluded that recent analysis of recent NOX measurements provides evidence that vehicle controls are working, and as a result, the Emission Factor Toolkit (EFT) is now reflecting the rate of observed reductions.
-This air quality emplate - Planning Created: August 2017 Reviewed: October 2022 assessment has been undertaken using the latest emission factors published by Defra in the EFT version 11, which accounts for the uptake of low carbon passenger cars and light good vehicles with electric and hybrid electric propulsion systems.
+This air quality assessment has been undertaken using the latest emission factors published by Defra in the EFT version 11, which accounts for the uptake of low carbon passenger cars and light good vehicles with electric and hybrid electric propulsion systems.